Resource theoretic efficacy of the single copy of a two-qubit entangled state in a sequential network: Witnessing entanglement by sequential observers

-with $0 < p \leq 1$.
+with $0 < p_{i} \leq 1$.

 Before proceeding, we will construct the optimal entanglement witness operator of the above state using the method described in \cite{ewo,mlew1,mlew2}.
-First, we compute the eigen vector corresponding to the negative eigen value of $\rho_p^{T_B}$, where $\rho_p^{T_B}$ denotes the partial transposition of $\rho_p$.
-Then the entanglement witness operator is given by the partially transposed projector onto this eigen vector.
-Following this calculation, we obtain that the optimal entanglement witness operator for this state is given by,
+First, we compute the eigenvector corresponding to the negative eigenvalue of $\rho_{p_{i}}^{T_B}$, where $\rho_{p_{i}}^{T_B}$ denotes the partial transposition of $\rho_{p_{i}}$.
+Then the entanglement witness operator is given by the partially transposed projector onto that eigenvector.
+Following this approach, we obtain the following optimal entanglement witness operator for the state (\ref{statenew2}),

-Now, suppose Alice$^i$ performs unsharp measurements with sharpness parameter $\xi_{i}$ $\in$ $(0,1]$ and Bob$^j$ performs unsharp measurements with sharpness parameter $\lambda_{j}$ $\in$ $(0,1]$.
-Following the calculations mentioned in Sec. \ref{sec3a}, it can be shown that the modified entanglement witness operator of the state (\ref{statenew2}) for Alice$^i$ and Bob$^j$ is given by,
+Now, suppose in the non-sequential measurement scenario Alice$^i$ performs unsharp measurements with sharpness parameter $\tilde{\xi_{i}}$ $\in$ $(0,1]$ and Bob$^i$ performs unsharp measurements with sharpness parameter $\tilde{\lambda_{i}}$ $\in$ $(0,1]$.
+Following the calculations mentioned in Sec. \ref{sec3a}, it can be shown that the modified entanglement witness operator of the state (\ref{statenew2}) for Alice$^i$ and Bob$^i$ is given by,